I share these 10 IELTS reading tips with all my IELTS classes. First, let’s look at an overview to understand what the

 I advise my students to try and get each section finished in 20 minutes.
 This breaks down to 16-17 minutes to read and answer the questions and 3-4 minutes transferring and checking your answers.

-Some teachers advise students to spend a set or fixed amount of time on each question but this is bad advice for one main reason- some questions are more difficult that others and will therefore take you more time.
+Some teachers advise students to spend a set or fixed amount of time on each question but this is bad advice for one main reason- some questions are more difficult than others and will, therefore, take you more time.
 What you should do is pay attention to your timing when practicing.
 You will notice which questions take you longer and which questions take you less time.
 This will give you the confidence to spend a little longer on certain questions and stop panicking in the exam.

 Everyone reads and answers questions at different speeds and styles, so work out what is best for you and be wary of people who tell you to spend a set amount of time on each question.

 7. Ignore anything you already know about the topic

 The higher the level the more this problem affects people.
 Please remember that you are being tested on your understanding of the text only; your own knowledge of the topic should not influence your answers.

 I had one student who I thought was going to get an 8 or 9 in their reading test.
 All of their practice tests had been at this level and I wasn’t worried about them at all.
 Unfortunately, this person had a degree in biotechnology and the reading was on this subject.
 Instead of carefully reading the text they used their own knowledge to answer many of the questions.
 They were very angry when the results came back and it was only after talking about the test that we established what had happened.